"Stop moping over spilt Milk." Petra's criticism was merciless. "Your amulet is gone. Full stop."

 Obediently, Petra dressed Gwen in a lab coat enchanted with Shielding, Elemental Absorption, and Sterilisation glyphs.

-Coming closer, Gwen could see the suspended Spell-Cubes hovering over a triplicate of pins that teased motes of mana from them.
+Coming closer, Gwen could see the suspended Spell-Cubes hovering over a triplicate of pins in a pattern she couldn't discern.

 "This is an Allenberg-Erwin Elemental Spectrometer," Magister Wen helpfully informed their novice research partner.
 "It'll visualise motes of Elements injected into a suspension field simulating the Astral Plane.
 I am going to test a few interactions.
 This way, we can get a better understanding of how your elements interact in an isolated plane."